Badsworth/pfml_scripts/docs/api/deployment.md

 ### Triggering a deployment

 To deploy the API:

 - Visit [the API CI Deploy action homepage](https://github.com/EOLWD/pfml/actions?query=workflow%3A%22API+CI+Deploy%22) on GitHub.
 - Click the "Run workflow" button, and fill in the inputs:
     - For the "Use workflow from" dropdown, select the **deployment branch** corresponding to your target environment using the table below.
 This input identifies the environment you will be deploying to.
     - For the second input, provide a `version` to deploy.
 A `version` can be either the name of a git tag, or the name of any git branch.
-    The commit at this tag, or at the tip of this branch, is what will be deployed to your chosen environment.
-    To deploy the tip of `master`, leave this input blank.
 - Click the green "Run workflow" button.

 #### Branch-to-environment mapping